nicola-lunghi/TonexOneController/README.md

 https://youtu.be/j0I5G5-CXfg

 ## ⭐ Key Features
-- LCD display with capactive touch screen.
+- LCD display with capactive touch screen (optional)
 - Screen displays the name and number of the current preset.
-- The User can select an amplifier skin and also add descriptive text
+- The User can select an amplifier or pedal skin and also add descriptive text
 - Use of simple dual footswitches to select next/previous preset
 - Bluetooth Client support.
 Use of the "M-Vave Chocolate" bluetooth Midi footswitch device to switch presets (4 buttons, bank up/down)
 - Other Bluetooth Midi controllers should be fairly easy to support with code changes, provided they use the standard Bletooth Midi service and characteristic
-- Coming in V1.0.2.2: Bluetooth server support.
+- Bluetooth server support.
 Pair your phone/tablet with the controller, and send standard Midi program changes, bridged through to the Tonex One pedal (note Server and Client cannot be used simultaneously)
 - USB host control of the Tonex pedal
-- Serial Midi support
+- Serial Midi support (coming soon)
 - Menu Config options to disable items like the display, so it could become just a tiny bridge device

-## Hardware Platforms
+## Hardware Platforms and Wiring
 For more information about the hardware platforms, refer to [Hardware Platforms](HardwarePlatforms.md)

 ## Development Info